BaileyMcCauslin/CS386-Group-Project/CODE_OF_CONDUCT.md

 Application
-Cases of abusive, harassing or otherwise unacceptable behavior can be submitted by contacting the project team at
+Cases of abusive, harassing or otherwise unacceptable behavior can be submitted by contacting the project team at cjb873@nau.edu.
-[INSERT EMAIL ADDRESS].
 All complaints will be examined and investigated and will give result in a response deemed necessary and appropriate in the circumstances.
 The project team is obligated to maintain confidentiality regarding the person who reported the case.